otakustay/ipc/README.md

 }
 ```

-Then we create a server using `Server` class.
+Then we create a server using `Server` class, you don't need to take care of `createContext` method, we'll dive into it later.

 ```ts
 import {Server, ProtocolOf} from '@otakustay/ipc';